zhiqu22/mitre/README.md

 bash evaluation.sh {root_path} {EXPERIMENT_NAME} {EXPERIMENT_ID} {PT_ID}
 ```
 **Note**:
-1. PT_ID can be a single pt name, "averaged" and "all".
+1. PT_ID can be a single pt name, "averaged" or "all".
-2. This script supports running with multiple gpu, please manually update params.
+2. This script supports running with multiple gpus, please manually update params.

+### experiments on EC-40